majimboo/tapsilog/README.md

   - file - Logs to files, STDOUT or STDERR
   - mongo - Logs to mongoDB
   - proxy - Forwards logs to another tapsilog server
-  - sqlite - Logs to sqlite database
+  - sqlite - Logs to a sqlite database

 **Gems required for mongoDB support**